With the right encouragement and practice, your child can develop strong 2nd grade reading comprehension skills.

 Ask open-ended questions and find out how your child feels about what they’ve read, rather than just the facts about the text.
 Facts certainly have a place in the discussion, but you don’t want it to be all about recall.

-Talk about how you feel and how they feel about what the character is going through, what they can learn from the story, and how your child can apply that to the world around them.
+Lastly, talk about how you feel and how they feel about what the character is going through, what they can learn from the story, and how your child can apply that to the world around them.

-Include Storytelling and Audiobooks
+Include Audiobooks

 In many ways, 2nd grade reading comprehension is all about exposing your child to new things like language, story structure, and knowledge about the world.
-To that end, you can include other forms of learning into your reading time, such as storytelling and audiobooks.
+To that end, you can include other forms of learning into your reading time, such as audiobooks.

 Encourage Your Child to Apply What They Read

-You can lay a good foundation for learning—and for life in general—by encouraging your child to apply and transfer what they read.
+You can lay a good foundation for learning, and for life in general, by encouraging your child to apply and transfer what they read.

 For example, if you’re reading Green Eggs and Ham by Dr. Seuss, don’t just close the book at the end of the story and call it a day.
 Discuss the lesson they can learn and how trying new foods is a great way to discover delicious treats (i.e., applying the information to their real life).